bertie-wheen/dsa-2023-4/labs/lab5/plus/linker/README.md

 to execute!

 (If you enjoy this sort of thing, there are a few fun little example functions written in this made-up assembly language that you might like to try to understand.
-Better, you might like to write your own, our create your own instruction set!)
+Better, you might like to write your own, or create your own instruction set!)